What’s the difference between successful and unsuccessful people? A lot of things. Learning to believe in yourself is one of these important factors.

 Success is attributable to a multitude of characteristics, including the ability to embrace change, accept responsibility for failures, give others credit, offer help to others, take chances and ask for what you want, the list goes on.
 Charts, graphs, and lists explain all of these traits very well.
-We also know that success has little to do with intelligence, opportunity or resources.
+We also know that success has little to do with intelligence.

 Everyone faces uncertainty, vulnerability and failure.
 We are human.
-But what successful people do in the face of scary life stuff is believe in themselves.
+But what successful people have in common in the face of scary life stuff is believing in themselves.
 People who believe that they will succeed, do.
+If you believe in yourself, you will succeed.
 No matter what your definition of success is.

 Face Problems with Confidence